TritonDataCenter/sdc-docker/docs/divergence.md

        container will be restarted and the RestartCount will be incremented (see below on delays between restarts).
  * if you specify --restart=on-failure[:maxretries]:
-     * if the node your container is on is rebooted, and your container was running at the time of the reboot, your container will be started when the node boots.
+     * if the node your container is on is rebooted, your container will only be started when the node boots if the init process of your container exited non-zero as part of the CN reboot.
      * if your container process exits with a non-zero exit status, the container will be restarted and the RestartCount will be incremented.
        If you specified a maxretries and this is reached, the container will